jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_image_feature.md

 Note: The code assumes that the necessary imports and class definition are present before this method.

 ## Class **`RandomBlur`** Overview
-The class RandomBlur is a subclass of torch.nn.Module and is used to apply random Gaussian blur to input images.
-It takes a configuration object of type RandomBlurConfig as an argument in its constructor.
-The kernel size for the Gaussian blur is set based on the kernel_size attribute of the configuration object.
+The class RandomBlur is a subclass of torch.nn.Module and is used for applying random blurring to images.
+It takes a configuration object of type RandomBlurConfig as input during initialization.
+The kernel size for blurring is set based on the kernel size specified in the configuration object.

-In the forward method, a random number is generated using torch.rand(1) and if it is less than 0.5, the input images are blurred using the F.gaussian_blur function from the torch.nn.functional module.
-The kernel size used for the blur is determined by the self.kernel_size attribute.
+During the forward pass, the class checks if a randomly generated number is less than 0.5.
+If it is, it applies Gaussian blur to the input images using the specified kernel size.
+Otherwise, it returns the input images as is.

-The class RandomBlur can be used as a module in a neural network to introduce random blurring as a form of data augmentation during training.
+Overall, the RandomBlur class provides a way to randomly apply blurring to images, which can be useful for data augmentation or other image processing tasks.

 ### Method **`__init__`** Overview
 The `__init__` method is a special method in Python classes that is automatically called when an object of the class is created.
 It is used to initialize the attributes of the object.